AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/placement/index.md

 This example places the image with:

-* 500 pixels of margin from the left,
+* 500 pixels of margin from the left edge of the final generation
-* 0 pixels from the top,
+* 0 pixels from the top edge of the final generation
-* 400 pixels from the right, and
+* 400 pixels from the right edge of the final generation
-* 40 pixels from the bottom.
+* 40 pixels from the bottom edge of the final generation